Beranci: History

 In Beranci and its surroundings, there are a number of important archeological findings.
 Gradište is located west of the village, with the locals claiming that it is a mound with valleys.
 Old money, tiles, large peaks and bricks were found at the site.

 The location of Visoi is located where the villages of Beranci, Mogila and Crnobuki meet.
 A 1954 study unearthed old graves lined up in a circle, with Roman inscriptions being unearthed, and pottery being found inside the tombs.

 The church of Saint Athanasius is located in the upper half of the village, in which it is believed that an ancient necropolis is located.
 The current monastery of Saint John the Baptist, is built on the ruins of the older monastery.

 In the 19th century, Beranci was under the Manastir Vilayer of the Ottoman Empire.

 Economy

 The area covers an area of 19 km2.
 It is dominated by arable land with an area of 1,028.3 hectares, with pastures occupying 785.5 hectares, and forests only 15 hectares.

 The main function of the village concerns farming and livestock.

 Demographics

-According to the 1467-68 Ottoman defter, Beranci appears as being almost exclusively inhabited by a Christian Albanian population.
-Some families had a mixed Slav-Albanian anthroponomy - usually a Slavic first name and an Albanian last name or last names with Albanian patronyms and Slavic suffixes.
+According to the 1467-68 Ottoman defter, the anthroponyms of Beranci consisted of a mixed Slav-Albanian anthroponomy - usually a Slavic first name and an Albanian last name or last names with Albanian patronyms and Slavic suffixes.

-Names of the heads of families: Gjini Arbanas, Pavel son of Gjin, Gjergji son of Dank, Gjergji son of Gjon, Gjergji son of Nino, Stala son of Gjin-ko, Nikolla son of Stale (Gjinko), Tom-i son of Bojo, Tom Siroma (poor), Tan-o son of Niko.

 According to the 2002 census, the village had a total of 445 inhabitants.
 Ethnic groups in the village include: